 top of page

-Accelerating the Socio-Economic Impact of Physics Technology for Health
+Accelerating the Socio-Economic Impact of Physics Technology

 CERN, Geneve, Switzerland & GSI Helmholtz Centre, Germany

-While I was an EU Marie Curie Fellow, I collaborated with the HEPTech Network at CERN in Switzerland, and GSI in Germany.
-My work consisted of mapping the knowledge-related, social, and economic impact of high energy physics for health (e.g. see this study on particle therapy of cancer).
-By using data-driven and mixed-method approaches, I identified technological trajectories and suggested ways to accelerate the emergence of new technologies that can positively impact society.
+While I was an EU Marie Curie Fellow, I collaborated with the HEPTech Network at CERN in Switzerland, and with GSI in Germany, to map the scientific and technological information flows as well as the social and economic impact of high energy physics technology (e.g. see this study on particle therapy of cancer).
+The above organizations as well as other institutions in their networks provided access to their scientists, practitioners, business leaders, funding and research support.

 bottom of page